Who is a motor trade policy suitable for?

 Demonstration cover

-Do you run demonstration cars or let customers drive vehicles for test drives?
-Ask a trade insurance broker about demonstration cover.
+If you run demonstration cars or let customers drive vehicles for test drives, ask a motor trade insurance broker about demonstration cover.

 Specialist vehicle cover